sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 You can edit a copy of the configuration file to change to a different platform, another version, or build stage.
-After editing the configuration file (or changing the symlink), run "Remote-Containers: Rebuild Container" from the Command Palette.
+After editing the configuration file (or changing the symlink), run "Remote-Containers: Rebuild Container" from the command palette.
 See the `VS Code devcontainer.json reference
 <https://code.visualstudio.com/docs/remote/devcontainerjson-reference>`_
 and the `GitHub introduction to dev containers
 <https://docs.github.com/en/enterprise-cloud@latest/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers>`_